yikunnnn/Pepper_Robot_ROS/README.md

 # Pepper_robot_ROS
-Instruction of using ROS communicate with pepper robot
+Instruction on using ROS to communicate with pepper robot.